Engineers Say Tax Increase Needed To Save Failing U.S. Infrastructure

 The new report card from the American Society of Civil Engineers gives the infrastructure of the United States a D-plus.

-That nearly failing grade should boost President Trump's efforts get a plan to invest up to $1 trillion rebuilding everything from highways and bridges, to tunnels and dams, even though the engineers' group is recommending something the president and his party likely will not support: a huge increase in the gasoline tax.
+That nearly failing grade should boost President Trump's efforts to get a plan to invest up to $1 trillion in rebuilding everything from highways and bridges to tunnels and dams, even though the engineers' group is recommending something the president and his party are unlikely to support: a huge increase in the gasoline tax.

-It's not as though many of our bridges are about to collapse or our cars likely to be swallowed up by potholes, but according to ASCE, a significant number of the critical structures and systems that we rely on to get us to and from work; that provide us with clean drinking water, and that protect us from floods are in pretty bad shape.
+It's not as though many of our bridges are about to collapse or our cars likely to be swallowed up by potholes, but according to ASCE, a significant number of the critical structures and systems that we rely on to get us to and from work, that provide us with clean drinking water, and that protect us from floods are in pretty bad shape.

-Take the nation's roads for example, which Greg DiLoreto, a former president of ASCE, says get the same disappointing grade as four years ago: a D.
+Take the nation's roads, for example, which Greg DiLoreto, a former president of ASCE, says get the same disappointing grade as four years ago: a D.

-"More than two out of every five miles of America's urban interstates are congested and traffic delays cost this country $160 billion in wasted fuel and time," says DiLoreto.
+"More than 2 out of every 5 miles of America's urban interstates are congested, and traffic delays cost this country $160 billion in wasted fuel and time," says DiLoreto.

-Because roads and highways are out of date, and unable to handle today's demand, DiLoreto says, "On average, Americans waste 43 hours a year stuck in traffic.
-Or in other words, one in your two weeks vacation, gone."
+Because roads and highways are out of date and unable to handle today's demand, DiLoreto says, "on average, Americans waste 43 hours a year stuck in traffic.
+Or in other words, one in your two weeks' vacation, gone."

 He says the nation's aging airports are increasingly congested, too.